 Although their precise mechanisms remain unclear, parenteral steroids are important adjuncts in preoperative preparation of patients with reactive airway disease and treatment of intraoperative bronchospasm.
 Dosage equivalents of 1-2 mg/kg hydrocortisone are usually recommended for good clinical response.
-In steroid-treated patients these are usually doubled because lower plasma corticoid levels often result from usual doses.
+In patients treated with steroids these are usually doubled because lower plasma corticoid levels often result from usual doses.
 Steroids suppress airway inflammation, mucous secretion, and the release of activity of mediator substances, all of which tend to decrease the maximal bronchoconstrictive response.
 They also appear to enhance and prolong the therapeutic effects of the β -adrenergic agonists.
 Preoperative administration is particularly important because the airway effects require some time to develop.
 In mechanically ventilated patients with airflow obstruction, methylprednisolone (0.8 mg/kg) improved respiratory mechanics 90 min after IV injections (16).

-Other Antiinflammatory Agents
+Other Anti-Inflammatory Agents

 Although bronchodilators are the mainstays of symptom control, the role of chronic inflammation in reactive airway disease cannot be ignored.
 Steroids, especially in the inhaled form, address the latter to some extent.
 Other agents, such as cromolyn and nedocromil, that inhibit mast cell release of histamine and other substances are important, particularly in asthmatics.
-However, these drugs have no bronchodilating effect; they merely inhibit bronchoconstriction.
+These drugs, however, have no actual bronchodilating effect.
+They merely inhibit bronchoconstriction.

 Mast cells, as well as macrophages, produce other bronchoconstrictive substances, leukotrienes, via the lipoxygenase pathway of arachidonic acid metabolism.
-Antileukotriene drugs take one of two approaches: either direct inhibition of the enzyme by drugs such as zileuton (Zyflo) or antagonism of the receptor by montelukast (Singulair) or zafirlukast (Accolate).
-Blockade of leukotriene activity does not seem to improve airflow obstruction in a manner comparable to that achieved by β -adrenergics or steroids.
+Antileukotriene drugs take two approaches, either direct inhibition of the enzyme by drugs such as zyleuton (Zyflo) or antagonism of the receptor by montelukast (singular) or Zakfurast (Accolate).
+Blockade of leukotriene activity does not seem to improve airflow obstruction in a manner comparable to that achieved by β adrenergics or steroids.
 The emergence of side effects may eventually limit their use (17).